tresoldi/dafsa/manuscript/paper.md

-The structures are not condensed by default, as in Figure 2, but condensation can be performed by setting the `condense` flag when initializing the object, as in the following snippet and Figure 3:
+The structures are not condensed by default, as in Figure 2, but condensation can be performed by setting the `condense` flag when initializing the object, as done in the following snippet and illustrated in Figure 3:

 ```python
 >>> words = [